 (2) An authorised officer must display his or her identity card whenever dealing with a person in respect of whom the officer has exercised, is exercising, or is about to exercise, a power under this Act.

-(3) In any proceedings the production by an authorised officer of his or her identity card is conclusive evidence of his or her appointment under section 25.
+(3) In any proceedings the production by an authorised officer of his or her identity card is conclusive evidence of his or her designation under section 25.

+[Section 26 amended by No. 49 of 2010 s.
+53.]

 Division 5 — Advisory bodies

 27. Establishment of advisory bodies